 Tomo-choco – Tomo-choco is usually an expensive and elaborate type of chocolate that is exchanged between female friends and enjoyed without the presence of men.

 Gyaku-choco – Gyaku-choco, or ‘reverse chocolate,’ is given to a woman by a man on Valentine’s Day.
-While not as common as other types of Valentine’s Day gifts, it is an acceptable gift since it is traditionally expected that mehonmei choco will reciprocate on White Day the following month.
+While not as common as other Valentine’s Day gifts, it is acceptable since it is traditionally expected that mehonmei choco will reciprocate on White Day the following month.

-I hope this article helps you even though white day is not the same as valentines day.
+I hope this article helps you even though the white day is not the same as Valentine’s Day.
 While not to the same degree as Valentine’s Day, White Day has its events, with special corners in sweets shops, department stores, and supermarkets.
-If you happen to be in Japan at that time, you will want to check out and visit the places that are a hotspot for couples!
+If you happen to be in Japan at that time, you will want to check out and visit the places that are hotspots for couples!
 If you received chocolate this Valentine’s Day, try giving something back on March 14.
 You might be surprised at their reaction!

 Missing out on celebrating White Day in Japan this year?
 Don’t worry.
 Ikeda Spa has you covered!
 We’ve created the perfect luxurious spa experience and a special Valentine and White Day spa package inspired by Japanese tradition.
 You’ll experience an authentic Japanese Hinoki Onsen bath and enjoy the best of both holidays with our Valentine’s and White Day spa packages.
 Treat yourself to a relaxing and indulgent experience at Ikeda Spa this year!